- What You Need To Know About Google Star Ratings For 2025

 “At the end of the job, when your tech is walking a customer through the work that they did, identify things by name,” says Tovah.
 “Using the words that you want them to use makes it easier for the customer to write an impactful review.”

 For example: “You can see here, we installed a new smart garage door opener.
-You can control the smart garage door opener over from the app on your phone…”
+You can control the smart garage door opener from the app on your phone…”

 Now, we’re not telling you to coach them through writing the review.
 Just remember that explaining the great work that you did using the best keywords for that job accomplishes two valuable things.
 First, it increases your level of service.
 Secondly, it helps keep those keywords at the top of your customer’s mind.
 Both things will help your review tremendously.